-The new lineup includes Michelle Dougherty general manager/COO; Peter Weatherby, head golf professional; David Dukeshire, executive chef; Keith Baisden, tennis professional.
+The new lineup includes Michelle Dougherty, general manager/COO; Peter Weatherby, head golf professional; David Caulkins, executive chef; Rob Aubin, tennis professional.

 Dougherty said the team is looking to rejuvenate the club and upgrade facilities, while introducing a slate of new programs, which included a nine-week junior golf program this season under Weatherby’s aegis.
 Dougherty said, “We’re focused on enriching the member experience and eager to attract new families and members to what we believe is one of the best courses and clubs in the area and one of the more casual, welcome settings in a most beautiful part of Vermont.”